CommonAccord/Cmacc-Org/Doc/GH/FutureCommerce/StandardLaw/IDFederation/Sec/Business_Communications_v0.md

 1.=[Z/f/ol/s2]

-2.Ti=1.02(b) Formal Policies and Official Document
+2.Ti=Formal Policies and Official Document

 2.sec=The Policy Authority, or its designees, shall promulgate and amend Formal Policies and Official Documents from time to time and ensure the current version of each such document is available at the ID Federation website.
 When the text of this Trust Framework explicitly refers to a Formal Policy and/or Official Document as “incorporated by reference,” then the content of that policy or other document shall have the same force and effect as if directly published within this Trust Framework.